CastAMCF/MiniTweaksToolbox/README.md

   | Buy single parts or cars      |  `B`  |
   | Buy all parts at once         |  `J`  |

-  **Buy single parts or cars**: When you are in the garage you can any part, when you are on a shed or junkward you can buy the car
+  **Buy single parts or cars**: When you are in the garage you can buy any part, when you are on a shed or junkward you can buy the car

   **Buy all parts at once**: When the car is from the order is gonna buy all discovered parts (you have to open the car info/summary to the game update the discovered parts, if you have the undiscovered parts enable its gonna buy all parts of the order) (if you have the group parts enable its gonna buy the all parts, and the parts that can be grouped already grouped and balanced)
 </details>